enjoy4/Beauty-Aware-Network/README.md

 # Beauty-Aware-Network
 AI Meets Beauty
-The code will be realsed soon.
+The code will be released soon.